Overview and Policies of the Psychology Program

 Many of the research projects conducted in the psychology department will actually be "exempt" from review from the full IRB, but you must obtain IRB approval even for "exempt" projects.
 The most common types of projects that are exempt are those that involve standard educational tests or those that involve survey or interview procedures, as long as (a) the subjects' identity is confidential, (b) the subjects’ responses do not put them at risk, or (c) the research does not deal with sensitive aspects of the subjects' own behavior, such as illegal conduct.
 More information on the CGU IRB requirements is available online.

-SBOS Policy on Student Access to the SBOS Student Listserv
+DBOS Policy on Student Access to the DBOS Student Listserv

-SBOS graduate students periodically request access to SBOS alumni for (a) job networking and placement, and (b) research purposes.
-Any student who is interested in contacting SBOS alumni for job networking and placement should arrange to meet with the SBOS Director of External Affairs (DEA) or SBOS Jobs Coordinator (JC) to make arrangements to do so.
-To protect the privacy of alumni, students will not be given alumni contact information without explicit permission from the alumnus; instead, alumni identified as a possible connection by the DEA or JC will be given current student’s contact information, and he or she will be invited to initiate contact.
+DBOS graduate students periodically request access to SBOS alumni for (a) job networking and placement, and (b) research purposes.
+Any student who is interested in contacting DBOS alumni for job networking and placement should arrange to meet with the School of Social Science, Policy & Evaluation's Director of Operations and External Affairs (DOEA) to make arrangements to do so.
+To protect the privacy of alumni, students will not be given alumni contact information without explicit permission from the alumnus; instead, alumni identified as a possible connection by the DOEA will be given current student’s contact information, and he or she will be invited to initiate contact.

-On the other hand, graduate students are not permitted access to the SBOS alumni listserv distribution list for research purposes (course-based or otherwise), whether the research requires IRB approval or not, unless the project has been initiated at the request of SBOS faculty or staff and requires information that only SBOS alumni can provide.
-If initiated at the request of SBOS faculty or staff, the DEA retains the right to confer with the Associate Dean and Dean regarding final permission to conduct the study.
+On the other hand, graduate students are not permitted access to the DBOS alumni listserv distribution list for research purposes (course-based or otherwise), whether the research requires IRB approval or not, unless the project has been initiated at the request of DBOS faculty or staff and requires information that only DBOS alumni can provide.
+If initiated at the request of DBOS faculty or staff, the DOEA retains the right to confer with the Chair and Dean regarding final permission to conduct the study.

-If you should ever feel wronged by a decision or practice of any member of the CGU Psychology program, the first step should be to discuss the problem with your advisor, the Associate Dean, and/or the SBOS Dean.
+If you should ever feel wronged by a decision or practice of any member of the CGU Psychology program, the first step should be to discuss the problem with your advisor, the Chair, and/or the DBOS Dean.
 If the problem is not resolved, and you feel there has been a breach of established practice or policy, you should contact the Dean of Students for information necessary to initiate a formal grievance procedure.